 - The fastest-growing areas in Kitsap were the smallest places (Port Orchard, Poulsbo, Kingston)

-- The fastest growing ethnic group in Kitsap is the Hispanic population (up 54% since 2010, but slightly lower than the 63% growth rate between 2000 and 2010)
+- The fastest growing ethnic group in Kitsap is the Hispanic population (up 54% since 2010, but slightly lower than the 63% Hispanic growth rate observed between 2000 and 2010)

 - The second-fastest growing ethnic group in Kitsap is Pacific Islanders (up by 28%)